joycetsaao/Personal-Porfolio/README.md

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+- I have 2 images with descriptive alt attributes.
+- Appropriate headings, subheadings, and paragraph text.
+- Links to my LinkedIn and Github profile.
+- There are 4 pages within the site with appropriate navigation.
+- Features icons from Font Awesome.

 (b) CSS features
+- Padding is added throughout the site.
+- Text color is also modified between black and gray in order to draw attention to certain text.
+- Added Google Font in Poppins to the site.

 (c) Advanced features
+- There is a navigation bar for larger screens, and an expandable hamburger style menu for smaller screens.

 3. How long, in hours, did it take you to complete this assignment?